 While you can apply for schools outside your zone, the extreme popularity of some schools means you’re unlikely to get a spot.
 Students that reside in the zone are given priority, with most parents being notified of successful enrollment by early March.
 While there’s usually a bit of panic at the start of the year as everyone rushes to get a spot, almost everyone makes it into their zoned school by the time classes start in September.
 If a child can’t be enrolled in their zoned school due to overcrowding, the DOE will assign them to the next closest school with space.
 If space opens up before October, they can be.
 They are reassigned to their first choice.

 Priority PossibilitiesPriority Possibilities

 One vital point to note is that once your child is enrolled and begins attending your zoned school, they will stay in it for the duration, even if you move elsewhere in the meantime.
-It is what a lot of parents do, rent for 1-2 years in an expensive neighborhood with a good NYC school zone and then move to a more affordable neighborhood.
-The only problem with this approach is that if you have any younger children, they won’t get priority in your original zone.
+For example, many parents rent for 1-2 years in an expensive neighborhood with a good NYC school zone and then move to a more affordable neighborhood.
+The only problem with this approach is that they won’t prioritize your original zone if you have any younger children.
 However, they will still get a higher priority than children outside the district.

 NYC Public School OptionsNYC Public School Options

 While most students still attend their zoned school (about 60%), an increasing number have started looking at other options in the last decade.
 For instance, many districts have charter schools, magnet schools, and gifted programs.
 InsideSchool.org is a terrific resource for learning about each of these schools and seeing how they differ from one another.
 You can also check out the Department of Education website for further information.